ampledata/aprs/README.rst

 Included are several Interface Classes:

-* APRS - Abstract Class from which all other Interfaces are inherited.
+* APRS - Abstract Class from which all other Connection Interfaces are inherited.
-* TCP - Interfaces Class for connecting to APRS-IS via TCP.
+* TCP - Connection Interface Class for connecting to APRS-IS via TCP.
 Can send or receive APRS Frames.
-* UDP - Interfaces Class for connecting to APRS-IS via UDP.
+* UDP - Connection Interface Class for connecting to APRS-IS via UDP.
 Only supports sending APRS Frames.
-* HTTP - Interfaces Class for connecting to APRS-IS via HTTP.
+* HTTP - Connection Interface Class for connecting to APRS-IS via HTTP.
 Currently only supports sending APRS Frames.

-Additional Interface Classes for connecting to KISS Interfaces are included:

-* SerialKISS - Interface Class for connecting to KISS Serial devices.
-Can send or receive APRS Frames.
-* TCPKISS - Interface Class for connecting to KISS TCP Hosts.
-Can send or receive APRS Frames.

-Finally, Frame and Callsign classes are included:
+Frame and Callsign classes are included:

 * Frame - Describes the components of an APRS Frame.
 * Callsign - Describes the components of an APRS Callsign.

 Versions
 ========